thrudot/INST126/README.md

 Then the code will prompt the first number that is desired in the calculation.
 For division, the first number will be the number to be divided, the second will be the devisor.
 The answer is printed out in an equation form.

-Note: For the factorial function, the code will prompt you for your "Second Number", but a factorial only reuqires one number.
+Note: For the factorial function, the code will prompt you for your "Second Number", but a factorial only requires one number.
 So you must enter a random number as a placeholder when the code prompts you.
 Only the "First Number" will be used in the factorial calcualtion.